marketmann/marketmann.github.io/index.md

 permalink: /
 ---

-# I Am Marketmann
+# Well hello
 {: .fs-9 }

+Hi.
+This site is part of my online swipe file.
+If you have a look around (and you're not me), you'll find advertising reference material, sales pages, and old ads.

-Marketmann.github.io is my personal, online, copywriting repo.
-On this site contains reference material, sales pages, and old ads that I like.
-Yes, some of the content on this site is currently being sold by parties that are not myself.
-For this reason, I've inserted the proper "no-index" meta tags to prevent search engine crawlers from indexing this page.
-In short, no page, or any part of any page is indexed by google, bing, or any other search engine, and, as such, does not appear in any search engine.
-This page, and this site are built using Jekyll and, the Jekyll theme "Just the Docs."
+I just told you that, because some of the content on this site is currently being sold.
+Not by me, but by those who created it.

+For this reason, every page has multiple "no-index" meta tags to prevent google, bing, yahoo, and any other search engine crawlers from indexing the content on this site.
+In short, no page, or any part of any page should show up in search engines/

+That being said, if you find something of yours on this site, and you'd like it taken down, send an email to robertsmith88275@gmail.com.
+(I'm Robert).

+Lastly, this whole site, was/is built using Jekyll and, the Jekyll theme "Just the Docs."
 There are some residual pages left over from that theme that I haven't yet removed, or edited.
 What's below this line of text is an example of that.  :-)
 {: .fs-6 .fw-300 }

 [Get started now](#getting-started){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 } [View it on GitHub](https://github.com/pmarsceill/just-the-docs){: .btn .fs-5 .mb-4 .mb-md-0 }